mmwandla/secure-employee-portal/README.md

 MYSQL_HOST=localhost
-MYSQL_USER=root (change this to your username if it isn't root, delete this message and the brackets afterwards) MYSQL_PASSWORD= (add your password for MySQL connection) MYSQL_DATABASE=international_payments_portal (you will have to create this database in MySQL, use the exact name here) JWT_SECRET= (generate a jwt secret and place it here) PORT=443
+MYSQL_USER=root (change this to your username if it isn't root, delete this message and the brackets afterwards) MYSQL_PASSWORD= (add your password for MySQL connection) MYSQL_DATABASE=employee_portal (you will have to create this database in MySQL, use the exact name here) JWT_SECRET= (generate a jwt secret and place it here) PORT=443
 NODE_ENV=development